 Retired CEFP holders are not required to earn points to renew their credential but they still have requirements to meet.
 Retirees or soon to retire CEFP holders who wish to renew their CEFP must submit a letter on company letterhead with their name and date of retirement signed by the human resources department or department chair.
 This must be done PRIOR TO the expiration date of the CEFP credential and there is no fee for the renewal for retirees.

 Email Kelly Ostergrant at email@example.com prior to the end of the 4 year cycle requesting recertification renewal for another 4 year term and attach the company letter as proof of retiremen

 Recertification validates your commitment to the profession, lifelong competency and professional development.
 When you recertify, you ensure your peers, employer and the public continue to see that you are dedicated to the profession and committed to the gold standards that the CEFP represents.

 In order to maintain your hard-earned credential, we require that you re-certify every four (4) years by demonstrating that you have gained additional knowledge.
 There are many ways you can do this.
-We have outlined some of the activities that qualify on the Qualifying Activities page to your left.
+We have outlined some of the activities that qualify here, on the Qualifying Activities page.

 IMPORTANT: If you do not renew your CEFP before your renewal date, your certification will expire and you will lose the right to use CEFP after your name.
 We will remove your name from our website listing, and you will have to purchase the course again and pass the exam to retain the CEFP credential.

 We have created a few easy to use templates for you to assist with your recertification process.
 Use the link found HERE.